What every startup founder needs to know about 409A valuations

 So is the changing market a material event for your company?
 A lot of variables can impact your valuation—including financing terms, the macroeconomic environment, and public market volatility.

-The recent uncertainty in the public markets is likely to have an especially dampening effect on venture financings and valuations, with investors reconsidering their appetites for risk.
-Based on Carta data, some companies have delayed plans for an IPO or have seen their own 409A valuations decline.
+Uncertainty in the public markets is likely to have an especially dampening effect on venture financings and valuations, with investors reconsidering their appetites for risk.
+Based on Carta data, companies have delayed plans for an IPO or have seen their own 409A valuations decline.
 This change in the market might be an opportunity to grant options at a lower strike price (though that may not happen for every company).
 Recently, Instacart slashed its own 409A valuation significantly—from $39 billion to $24 billion.

 Here are five questions for founders and management to ask during market uncertainty: